Karla Cornejo Villavicencio: The Undocumented Americans

 In 2010, when Cornejo Villavicencio was a senior in college and before Deferred Action for Childhood Arrivals (DACA) program was established, she wrote an essay, “I'm an Illegal Immigrant at Harvard”, which was published anonymously by the Daily Beast.
 Literary agents reached out to ask if she'd be interested in writing a memoir, which she says made her angry, as she was at the time 21.
 She felt most were interested in having her write "a rueful tale about a sickly Victorian orphan with tuberculosis who didn't have a social security number".

 Cornejo Villavicencio's first book, The Undocumented Americans, is part memoir, part essays about undocumented day laborers, whom she calls "People who don't inspire hashtags or t-shirts".
 She started writing it the morning after the 2016 presidential election and says she "thought the moment called for a radical experiment in genre".
-She has said she wasn't interested in writing about DACA recipients, as the stories of DACA recipients are already well-documented and "occupy outsize attention in our politics".
+Cornejo Villavicencio tells her own immigration story and profiles undocumented immigrants across the United States, detailing the trauma of those recruited to clean up ground zero, the loneliness of day laborers in Staten Island, the struggle that many faced with the water crisis in Flint, Michigan etc. She has said she wasn't interested in writing about DACA recipients, as the stories of DACA recipients are already well-documented and "occupy outsize attention in our politics".
+Cornejo Villavicencio is critical of reportage done by the media in terms of undocumented people, where journalism praises the accomplishments of DREAMers while casting the rest of the undocumented population as villains or oversimplifying their stories.
+Cornejo Villavicencio’s memoir is intended for “ immigrants of all backgrounds”, providing a place for all immigrants to be heard and seen.
+The memoir serves as a piece designed to clear up misconceptions surrounding the undocumented community, and may serve as a reflective work for those who have legal status.
+Cornejo only used interviews in which she established a more personal connection with the person rather than using every story she came across which makes it more genuine.
+Cornejo Villavicencio’s memoir is one of the few works written by undocumented or formerly undocumented writers within the last five years.
+Other notable writers in this category include Jose Antonio Vargas, Julissa Arce, and Javier Zamora.
+Jose Antonio Vargas described Cornejo Villavicencio’s memoir as ‘a significant contribution to personal-essay literary journalism,' emphasizing its role in illuminating and giving voice to the lives of undocumented individuals in the United States.
 Cornejo Villavicencio visited with workers in Cleveland, Flint, New Haven, New York, and Miami, "gaining access to vigilantly guarded communities whose stories are largely absent from modern journalism and literature".
 She in general avoided detailing her subjects' reasons for emigrating because she believes people shouldn't have to provide a reason why they "deserve" to emigrate.